Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 What Are Transgenic Mice?

-Transgenic mice are genetically engineered to express or lack specific genes, allowing researchers to study the effects of these genetic modifications on various biological processes, including aging and longevity.
+Transgenic mice are genetically engineered to express or lack specific genes, allowing researchers to study the effects of these genetic modifications on biological processes, including aging and longevity.

 Types of Transgenic Mice